Bound by Corruption by BelovedStranger

 “Silence, miko.”

-Onigumo stared up at the onna through painfilled eyes.
-“Miko, why do you stand by and allow this beast such free reign?
+Onigumo stared up at the onna through pain-filled eyes.
+“Miko, why do you stand by and allow this beast free reign?
 Or has he spoken false and you are of the dark order?”

-Her denial was swift and loud.
+Her denial came swift and sharp.
 “I am no dark miko!”

-“Forgive me,” he gasped, “but I currently fail to see the difference.”
+“Forgive me,” he gasped, hands hovering over his mangled limb, “but I currently fail to see the difference.”

-Kagome looked away from the warlord, wreaking of guilt and shame.
-Her response angered Sesshomaru.
+Kagome looked away, the stench of her guilt strengthening.
+Her response further enraged Sesshomaru.

 Onigumo was a marauder.
 Her grandmother was dead—because of him.
 Her village was burned to the ground—because of him.
 She should be happy that Onigumo suffered, ecstatic that vengeance was hers.
 Why did she refuse to take it?

 Sesshomaru saw the calculated gleam spark in Onigumo’s eyes.
 And something more.
-Sesshomaru saw a glimmer of male interest towards the onna.
+The glimmer of male interest Sesshomaru had noticed earlier returned as Onigumo regarded the onna.

-Before the ningen could speak, Sesshomaru warned, “Answers only.
-No propositions.”
+Before the ningen could speak, Sesshomaru warned, “Answer only.
+No more propositions.”

-The human shot him a spiteful glare, but he wisely heeded him.
+The human shot him a spiteful glare, but Onigumo wisely heeded him.
 Pity.
+Sesshomaru would have enjoyed forcing the information out of him

-“No. Had there been a miko in the village, I would have been made aware.”
+“No. Had there been a miko, I would have been made aware.
+As for the others, they were sent away to be sold.”

 “You’re lying!”
 Kagome yelled.
 “She was there!
-Where is she?
 What have you done with her?”
 In her agitation, she took a step towards Onigumo.

 “Ah, so you are to have a hand in my torture, miko?”